dashingsoft/pyarmor/docs/advanced.rst

 usage :ref:`bundle-obfuscated-scripts-with-customized-spec-file`

-.. _binding obfuscated scripts to fixed python library:
+.. _binding obfuscated scripts to python interpreter:

-Binding obfuscated scripts to fixed Python library
+Binding obfuscated scripts to Python interpreter
 --------------------------------------------------

 In order to improve the security of obfuscated scripts, it also could bind the